Abigail Scott

 Because most paddles for stand-up paddleboards can be adjusted (see our recommendations for advice on choosing the proper size of your paddle for more information), the most important thing to learn is how to change your paddle so that it is comfortable for you to use.

-After determining the appropriate height, you will need to modify your paddle by depressing the metal button on it.
-Make sure the button gives you that excellent click to let you know it's firmly in place after you've adjusted the handle to the desired height by guiding it up or down to achieve the desired level.
+After determining the appropriate height, you must modify your paddle by depressing the metal button.
+Ensure the control gives you that excellent click to let you know it's firmly in place after you've adjusted the handle to the desired height by guiding it up or down to achieve the desired level.

 HOW TO STAND UP PADDLE BOARD